tbejos/VisualMedia/README.md

 This is my take at remaking some of my renaming scripts from Python in C#, now with a GUI!

 This program will help format your media by refactoring annoying names and stripping out rubbish.

+## All of the magic happens in Window.cs